Telegraph's main headlines of the day | ExBulletin

 Telegraph’s main headlines of the day

 Welcome to the Telegraph’s early morning news briefing.
-Here’s a compilation of the top news we’ll cover on Sunday.
+This is a collection of the main articles we will cover on Monday.
 Sign up for our front page newsletter free of charge to receive bi-daily briefings by email.
-1. You need a double jab to watch a Premier League match.

-Premier League football fans who have not completed their vaccinations may be unable to attend matches starting in October, according to a plan expected to be approved by the ministers, the Telegraph may reveal.

-Mandatory requirements are expected to expand to fall rugby internationals, major concerts and events with over 20,000 spectators as part of Boris Johnson’s efforts to make Covid-19 a manageable threat.
-Read the full story.

 Get the latest news and up-to-date political information throughout the day in The Telegraph.